 - Bass Connections Open

-When completing a proposal, faculty will also have the opportunity to take advantage of the following opportunities.
-Please note that applying for these opportunities will not increase project funding, but rather may increase the likelihood that a project is selected by allowing us to leverage funds designated for a specific purpose.
+When completing a proposal, faculty may choose to take advantage of the following opportunities.
+Please note that applying for these opportunities will not increase your project budget, but rather may increase the likelihood that your project will be selected by allowing us to leverage funds designated for a specific purpose.

 - Proposals may be submitted by any faculty member.
 Staff, graduate students, postdocs and trainees/fellows may also propose projects, but all projects must have at least one faculty team leader.

-- Individuals may propose more than one project but should not serve as a team leader on more than one project per year (but may serve as a team contributor on more than one project).
+- Individuals may propose more than one project but should not serve as a team leader on more than one project per year unless those projects each have another committed co-leader who is a regular rank faculty member.
+Individuals may serve as a team contributor on more than one project.

 Budgets typically range from $5,000 to $25,000.
-Generally speaking, projects that involve summer funding for student work, graduate student support for project management roles, international travel and/or special research materials/equipment tend toward the higher range.
+Funding may cover reasonable research costs such as student support, participant payments, travel, materials and supplies.
+In general, projects with the highest level of funding include those with travel, summer funding for student work, graduate student support for project management roles, and special research materials.